-With this form, you must also file the following:
+With this petition, you must file the following and provide a copy to the other party:

-- Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) Affidavit, Florida Supreme Court Approved Family Law Form 12.902(d). - Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e) if you are seeking to modify child support.
-(If you do not know the other party's income, you may file this worksheet after his or her financial affidavit has been served on you.) - Parenting Plan, Florida Supreme Court Approved Family Law Form, 12.995(a) or 12.995(b).
-If the parties have reached an agreement, the Parenting Plan should be signed by both parties.
-If you have not reached an agreement, a proposed Parenting Plan may be filed.
-Notice of Social Security Number, Florida Supreme Court Approved Family Law Form 12.902(j), if not previously filed. - Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c).
-Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932 if you are seeking to modify child support.
-(This must be filed within
+- Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) Affidavit, Florida Supreme Court Approved Family Law Form 12.902(d). - Notice of Social Security Number, Florida Supreme Court Approved Family Law Form 12.902(j). - Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or(c). - Certificate of Compliance with Mandatory Disclosure, Florida Family Law Rules of Procedure Form 12.932.
+(This must be filed within 45 days, if not filed with the petition, unless you and the other party have agreed not to exchange these documents.) - Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e).
+(If you do not know the other party's income, you may file this worksheet after his or her financial affidavit has been filed.) - Parenting Plan, Florida Supreme Court Approved Family Law Form, 12.995(a), 12.995(b), or 12.995(c).
+If the parents have reached an agreement, a signed and notarized Parenting Plan should be attached.
+If the parents have not reached an agreement, a proposed Parenting Plan may be filed.